mdupli/wtrack/README.md

 | tack split (textbox + recalculate button) | calculated, or blank | independent split-boundary override; drives a live bucket recompute when it meaningfully differs from the calculated split — see §5 |

-**Track panel** — title row has a "show legend" toggle (default hidden), a "compass: corner / follow" toggle (default corner — §10), a "color: by type / by speed" toggle (default type — §10), and a "show/hide map background" toggle (default hidden, needs network — §10).
+**Track panel** — title row has a "show legend" toggle (default hidden), a "compass: corner / follow" toggle (default corner — §11), a "color: by type / by speed" toggle (default type — §11), and a "show/hide map background" toggle (default hidden, needs network — §11).

-**Global**: a "speed unit: m/s / km/h / knots" selector in the controls
+**Global**: a "speed unit: m/s / km/h / knots" selector and a "length
-row affects every displayed speed throughout the tool (§10).
+unit: km / nm" selector in the controls row — the former affects every displayed speed throughout the tool (§11), the latter currently affects only the session-length stat (§11's header stats bar).
+1 nautical mile is treated as exactly 1852m, not an approximation.

 A handful of wind-estimation values were UI-exposed while the algorithm was under active iteration; now settled, they're plain constants in code